Thorpe Park Rail Station

 Funding and approvals

 The station is currently being funded by the New Stations Fund 3 and West Yorkshire-plus Transport Fund.
 The Transport Fund is targeted at enabling key development areas and will help to create about 20,000 new jobs.
 A number of strategic transport projects will be delivered to facilitate growth identified in the Strategic Economic Plan (SEP).
-For further information on the West Yorkshire-plus Transport Fund, visit the Combined Authority's Annual Meeting page(External link).
+For further information on the West Yorkshire-plus Transport Fund, visit the Combined Authority's Annual Meeting page.

 The delivery of the station beyond the Full Business Case is subject to the relevant approvals, as defined in the Leeds City Region Assurance Framework.